wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 Each protocol extension MUST register a unique "rel" attribute value at IANA starting with the prefix: "urn:ietf:params:whip:ext" as defined in {{urn-whip-subspace}}.

-For example, considering a potential extension of server-to-client communication using server-sent events as specified in https://html.spec.whatwg.org/multipage/server-sent-events.html#server-sent-events, the URL for connecting to the server-sent event resource for the published stream could be returned in the initial HTTP "201 Created" response with a "Link" header field and a "rel" attribute of "urn:ietf:params:whip:ext:example:server-sent-events" (this document does not specify such an extension, and uses it only as an example).
+For example, considering a potential extension of server-to-client communication using server-sent events as specified in https://html.spec.whatwg.org/multipage/server-sent-events.html#server-sent-events, the URL for connecting to the server-sent event resource for the ingested stream could be returned in the initial HTTP "201 Created" response with a "Link" header field and a "rel" attribute of "urn:ietf:params:whip:ext:example:server-sent-events" (this document does not specify such an extension, and uses it only as an example).

 In this theoretical case, the "201 Created" response to the HTTP POST request would look like: